greymd/tmux-xpanes/README.md

 $ xpanes -I@ -c 'seq @' 1 2 3 4
 ```

-`echo {}` is used as the default placeholder when any commands is not specified by `-c` option.
+`echo {}` is used as the default placeholder when no commands is specified by `-c` option.

-[Brace expantion](https://www.gnu.org/software/bash/manual/html_node/Brace-Expansion.html) given by Bash or Zsh is very useful to generate sequential numbers or alphabetical characters.
+[Brace expansion](https://www.gnu.org/software/bash/manual/html_node/Brace-Expansion.html) given by Bash or Zsh is very useful to generate sequential numbers or alphabetical characters.

 ```sh
 # Same as $ xpanes 1 2 3 4